redhat-openstack/website/source/uncategorized/deploy-heat-and-launch-your-first-application.html.md

 Make sure by checking the logs that everything was started successfully.
 Specifically, in case the engine service reports `ImportError: cannot import name Random` then you're probably using an old version of `pycrypto`.
 A fix has been merged upstream to workaround the issue.
 It's [a trivial change](https://review.openstack.org/#/c/26759/) which you can apply manually to `heat/common/crypt.py`.

-You are now ready to [ launch your first Heat application](LaunchHeatApplication)!
+You are now ready to [deploy an application with Heat](deploy an application with Heat)!